whatbirdisthat/realblog/README.md

 their productivity is unimpeded by the software.
 When producers of the software are confident in the software, the producers are able to make claims about the software which will attract more consumers to the software.

-As an organisation that offers reliability packaged into its array of products and services will attract repeat business, and reputation will build for that organisation whose software is rigorously tested before it is released onto the market.
+An organisation that offers reliability packaged into its array of products and services will attract repeat business, and reputation will build for that organisation whose software is rigorously tested before it is released onto the market.